MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/xbox-live-extensions.md

 ms.topic: reference
-ms.date: 04/05/2017
+ms.date: 6/4/2019
 keywords: windows 10, uwp, xbox live extensions sdk, api contract
 ---
 # Xbox Live Extension SDK API contracts for UWP

-The Windows SDK includes extension SDKs that let you call specialized APIs for different devices.
-To read more about this, check out the [Device families overview](device-families-overview.md) page.
+Extension SDKs let you call specialized APIs for specific devices.
+To read more about this, see [Device families overview](device-families-overview.md).

 This page contains a list of all of the API contracts in the Xbox Live extension SDK for the Universal Windows Platform (UWP).